Henry T. Gage: Biography

 Gage was born on Christmas Day, 1852 in Geneva, New York.
 Relocating with his family to East Saginaw, Michigan, he spent his teenage years in Michigan, studying law with his lawyer father.
 In 1873 at the age of 21, Gage was admitted to the Michigan Bar, working for his father's law practice in East Saginaw for over a year.
 Over a year later, Gage relocated to California, settling in Los Angeles.
 Between 1874 and 1877, Gage was a successful sheep dealer, selling sheep to various farms around Los Angeles County.
 In 1877, Gage returned to law, opening his own practice.
 Largely successful in court, his practice quickly began to attract a number of prominent corporate clients in Southern California, including the Southern Pacific Railroad, who would enjoy a decades-long relationship with Gage.
 Three years later, Gage married Francesca V. Rains, a great-granddaughter of a Californio family.
 The Gages settled in Bell Gardens at his wife's family home.

 Running as a Republican, Gage was elected as Los Angeles City Attorney in 1881, beginning a slow rise within party ranks.
 At the 1888 Republican National Convention in Chicago, Gage was chosen as a delegate-at-large during the proceedings.
 In a speech to the convention, Gage seconded the motion to nominate Levi P. Morton as the party's nomination for the vice presidency.

 In 1891, President Benjamin Harrison appointed Gage as a federal prosecutor to prosecute the crew of the Chilean steamer Itata due to the Itata Incident.
 The U.S. federal government charged the crew with knowingly assisting an illegal arms purchase.
 Its cargo had consisted of weapons purchased for National Congressional insurgent forces fighting in the 1891 Chilean Civil War against President José Manuel Balmaceda.
 Upon review of the federal government's case, Gage dropped all charges against Itata's crew, claiming that the government had mistaken the arms purchase as illegal.

 By 1898, Gage had become a prominent corporate lawyer within Los Angeles business circles, as well as a successful owner of real estate, particularly the Red Rover gold mine in Acton in the Santa Clarita Valley.
 At the state Republican convention that year, Gage was chosen in the first round of voting as the party's nominee for the governorship.
 His nomination was largely orchestrated by the Southern Pacific Railroad, who had worked with Gage since the 1870s, and saw him as supportive of their interests.

-In the 1898 California gubernatorial election, Gage defeated his Democratic rival, House Representative James G. Maguire by 6.7%.
-Other minor candidates in the election included Job Harriman of the Socialist Labor Party of America and Prohibitionist J. E. McComas, a former State Senator.
+In the 1898 California gubernatorial election, Gage defeated his Democratic rival, U.S. Representative James G. Maguire by 6.7%.
+Other minor candidates in the election included Job Harriman of the Socialist Labor Party of America and Prohibitionist J.E.
+McComas, a former State Senator.